• Direct Lender Tribal Installment Loans

 • Government ID or driver’s license

-• Recommendation from employer
+• Recommendation from the employer

 • An active bank account